By The One on One Team

 Practical Applications

-- Take care of your body: In order to exercise with intensity, your body must be rested and well nourished.
-Be intelligent with your pre/post workout nutrition, movement prep, and recovery and regeneration.
+- Take care of your body: Support intensity with smart pre/post workout nutrition, movement prep, and recovery and regeneration practices.